andrei-samofalov/async-py-bus/README.md

 ```

 Note that the query engine is not enabled in the default implementation.
-Therefore, you need to instantiate the `Dispatcher` class with an additional parameter:
+Therefore, if your application uses queries you need to instantiate the `Dispatcher` class
+with an additional parameter:

 ```python
 from pybus import Dispatcher, RequestRouter